 The goal of surgery is to eliminate motion at the joint, and thus eliminate pain in the joint.

-After the surgery is finished, your doctor will apply a posterior splint/cast on your limb.
+After the surgery is finished, your doctor will apply a posterior splint/cast on your leg.
 You will then be discharged from the hospital.

 The surgery will take 1-2 hours to complete.